arazilab/openai_bot_utils/README.md

 - Customizable temperature, model, and token limits
 - Supports text or json_object response formats
 - Easy to import and re-use across multiple projects
+- Includes a voting-based `BooleanConsensusAgent` for structured yes/no questions with repeat sampling

 ## 📦 Installation